EmuKit/emukit/README.md

 ## Citing the library

-If you are using emukit, we would appreciate if you could cite our paper about Emukit in your research:
+If you are using emukit, we would appreciate if you could cite our papers about Emukit in your research:

     @inproceedings{emukit2019,
-      author = {Paleyes, Andrei and Pullin, Mark and Mahsereci, Maren and McCollum, Cliff and Lawrence, Neil and González, Javier}, title = {Emulation of physical processes with Emukit}, booktitle = {Second Workshop on Machine Learning and the Physical Sciences, NeurIPS}, year = {2019}
+      author = {Paleyes, Andrei and Pullin, Mark and Mahsereci, Maren and McCollum, Cliff and Lawrence, Neil and González, Javier}, title = {Emulation of physical processes with {E}mukit}, booktitle = {Second Workshop on Machine Learning and the Physical Sciences, NeurIPS}, year = {2019}
     }

+    @article{emukit2023,
+      title={Emukit: A {P}ython toolkit for decision making under uncertainty}, author={Andrei Paleyes and Maren Mahsereci and Neil D. Lawrence}, journal={Proceedings of the Python in Science Conference}, year={2023}
+    }

-The paper itself can be found on [arXiv](https://arxiv.org/abs/2110.13293).
+The papers themselves can be found at these links: [NeurIPS workshop 2019](https://arxiv.org/abs/2110.13293), [SciPy conference 2023](https://conference.scipy.org/proceedings/scipy2023/emukit.html).

 ## License